 Prosecutors' lawsuit says opioid drug makers deceived public

-In this photo provided by Nigel Kinrade Photography via The Corporate Image, attorney Gerard Stranch speaks on behalf of three Tennessee prosecutors and the guardian of a baby born dependent on opioids that was filed against several drug makers during a news conference on Tuesday, June 13, 2017, in Johnson City, Tenn.
+In this photo provided by Nigel Kinrade Photography via The Corporate Image, Sullivan County District Attorney Barry Staubus speaks during a news conference announcing that he, two other Tennessee prosecutors and the guardian of a baby born dependent on drugs have sued several pharmaceutical companies that manufacture opioids on Tuesday, June 13, 2017, in Johnson City, Tenn.
 The baby survived after spending 14 days in a neonatal intensive care unit, often crying uncontrollably and was given morphine to wean him from his addiction, the suit says.

 Add your comments below